raar1/Julia-Finite-Element-Conf-2026/index.md

 contributed talks (15' + 5' Q&A).
 If you would like to be considered for one of these talks, please send a (max) 250 word abstract.
- The topic of the presentation is open as long as it has some connection to the Julia programming language, HPC, the tool needed to solve PDEs, or its usage in practical applications and teaching related to PDEs.
+ The topic of the presentation is open as long as it has some connection to the Julia programming language, HPC, the tooling needed to solve PDEs, or its usage in practical applications and teaching related to PDEs.
 You should also register for the workshop.

 * **Abstract submission closes on TBD.**